The Bazaar of Bad Dreams: Background information

 In a letter posted on Stephen King's official site in June 2014, King announced that he would possibly be publishing a "book of new stories" in the fall of 2015, following the publication of Finders Keepers.
 In an interview with the Toronto Sun on November 6, 2014, King announced the title of the collection and offered more details, saying "[I]n the fall of 2015 there will be a new collection of stories called The Bazaar of Bad Dreams, which'll collect about 20 short tales.
 It should be a pretty fat book."
 In February and March 2015, King personally, and via his assistant, confirmed the collection will include "Bad Little Kid" (published in 2014 as an e-book in French and German languages only as a gift to King's European fans), "Ur" (heavily revised), "Drunken Fireworks", and "A Death".
 The complete list of twenty stories was announced on King's website on April 20.
 Throughout May, King's official site revealed the cover in five stages, with the final cover being unveiled on May 22.
 The Bazaar of Bad Dreams omits contemporaneous stories published by King in collaboration with his son Joe Hill (Throttle and In the Tall Grass) and Stewart O'Nan (A Face in the Crowd).

+Adaptations

+In November 2025, Intrinsic Value Films began sales of a film adaptation for the story "Mister Yummy" at the American Film Market.
+The screenplay is written by Troy Blake.
+In June 2026, Ben Young was hired to direct the film.